ivesh/Challenge-with-EXPLOR/README.md

 bash
 Copy code
 git status
-Step 4: Open the Repository in VS Code
+Open the Repository in VS Code
 After confirming the directory is a Git repository:

 Open the folder in VS Code: